Welcome to Pymble and our boarding community.

 Developing positive and productive relationships with families is important to us and we endeavour each day to fulfil the mission of boarding while pursuing the goal of excellence in boarding care for girls.

-My goal as the Director of Boarding at Pymble Ladies’ College is to provide inspirational and dynamic leadership that raises standards, enhances experiences for students and enriches the boarding community.
+Our goal is to provide inspirational and dynamic leadership that raises standards, enhances experiences for students and enriches the boarding community.

 Experience has shown that students thrive in environments where opportunity and challenge abound.
 Success for students is achieved when each individual is able to demonstrate her uniqueness and her talents while aspiring to achieve her best in academic, sporting, cultural and personal pursuits.